josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

 ---

-*[Daniel Henebery](http://www.questionable-economics.com/) and I created this article together.
-We would like to thank the National UFO Reporting Center for making the data available.
-Without your extensive records, these insights would not be possible.*
+*[Daniel Henebery](http://www.questionable-economics.com/what-do-we-know-about-aliens/) and I had a lot of fun writing this article together.
+We are especially grateful to the National UFO Reporting Center.
+We're skeptics, but we still appreciate the hard work that made this possible.*

 ---